bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createCommentEvent"></a>
 # **createCommentEvent**
-> CommentEvent createCommentEvent(topicsPk, projectsPk, data)
+> CommentEvent createCommentEvent(projectsPk, topicsPk, data)